Professional wrestling holds: Scorpion cross lock

 Also known as an inverted sharpshooter combined with a double chickenwing, this hold sets up the same as the sharpshooter, with the opponent supine on the mat with the applying wrestler stepping between the opponent's legs with their right leg and wrapping the opponent's legs at shin level around that leg.
 However, instead of stepping over the opponent to flip them, the applying wrestler flips the opponent over from left-to-right, keeping the opponent in front of them.
 The applying wrestler then leans over the opponent and grabs their arms, applying a double chicken wing to the opponent.
 The applying wrestler then squats back, lifting the opponent's torso into the air.
 The move was used by Bull Nakano and formerly used by the former SmackDown general manager Paige as the PTO.

 Kimura lock

 This technique is also known as a single chickenwing hammerlock or a double wrist lock.
-A judo submission named the reverse ude-garami, and popularly named and innovated by Masahiko Kimura, after he broke Hélio Gracie's arm with it.
+A judo submission named the reverse (gyaku) ude-garami, and popularly named and innovated by Masahiko Kimura, after he broke Hélio Gracie's arm with it.
 It is a commonly used submission in judo, BJJ and MMA.
 The move is performed when a wrestler grasps the opponent's left wrist with their right hand.
 The wrestler then places their left arm over and around the opponent's arm while grasping their own wrist.
 This move is ambidextrous and can be performed either from a standing position, or a grounded position where the attacker applies a variation of body scissors.
 This move was popularized in WWE by Brock Lesnar, where he would use it often to (kayfabe) break his opponent's arm.
 Kushida also uses the hold as the Hoverboard Lock.